 Yes.
 Gandhi was once a bit of a Anglophile.
 You can tell by the way he dressed before he gave up Western clothes.
 He aspired to be at the bar at London.
 You can tell by the way he wrote his letters, even signing himself off as ‘your sincere friend’ to Hitler!
 I will never work out why he did that.

 Yes there is a really amazing picture of a very young Gandhi, proudly posing in the clothes of a British soldier as he serves in the British army in the medical corps during the Boer War.
 Yes, it is possible that the Gandhi the world knows was born of a personal feeling of insult and humiliation by the British in South Africa, that ultimately led to a wider national and international perspective.
 But that’s the story of all great revolutionaries and freedom fighters.

 But try as hard as I can I cannot easily shake of Gandhiji as one the greatest human beings that lived in the 20th century.
 And a man (not the picture on the mantlepiece) that needs to be studied, understood and learnt from.
 His perspective and knowledge on India economics are now abundantly clear to us from the mistakes we have made in the last 65 years.
 Gandhiji always insisted that true India lived in its villages and that economic prosperity and wealth should grow from grass roots by encouraging enterprise and innovation in those grass roots levels.

-And today as India struggles to come to terms with its vast inequalities and the world writes reams of books on ‘bottom of the pyramid’ and economic planners struggle with how to encompass 700 million people into the new economic order, it will be well worth today, the day of Gandiji’s birth, or Gandhiji Jayanti, to stand up and say :
+And today, six decades after independence, as India struggles to come to terms with its vast inequalities and the world writes reams of books on ‘bottom of the pyramid’ and economic planners struggle with how to encompass a billion people into the new economic order, it will be well worth today, the day of Gandiji’s birth, or Gandhiji Jayanti, to stand up and say :